senecajs/senecajs.org/src/pages/get-started/index.md

 The first line logs information that Seneca prints to let you know that it has started.
 The second line is the result you get after the message has been matched and processed.

 The `seneca.add` method adds a new action pattern to the Seneca instance.
-This pattern is matched against any JSON messages that the Seneca instance receives.
-The action is a function that is executed when a pattern matches a message.

-The `seneca.add` method has two parameters:
+It has two parameters:

-* `pattern`: the property pattern to match in messages.
+* `pattern`: the property pattern to match in any JSON messages that the Seneca instance receives.
-* `action`: the function to execute if a message matches.
+* `action`: the function to execute when a pattern matches a message.

 The action function has two parameters:

 * `msg`: the matching inbound message (provided as a plain object).
 * `respond`: a callback function that you use to provide a respond to the message.

 The respond function is a callback with the standard `error, result` signature.

 Let's put this all together again:

 ``` js
 seneca.add({role: 'math', cmd: 'sum'}, function (msg, respond) {